jaredharley/jchat/README.md

 # jchat
-A chat server written in Go
+A chat service written in Go